The Global Carbon Budget as a cointegrated system: Trends and cointegration in the Global Carbon Budget

 \section{Trends and cointegration in the Global Carbon Budget}

 Figure~\ref{F:GCB_series} displays the time series data set from the Global Carbon Project studied in this paper.
-The GCB time series are annual from 1959 to 2022, measured in PgC (per year), and obtained from the global file of \cite{GCB2023}.\footnote{Available at \url{https://globalcarbonbudgetdata.org}.}

-The top left panel in Figure~\ref{F:GCB_series} shows the CO$_2$ uptake by the terrestrial biosphere (land sink), and the top right panel that by the oceans (ocean sink).
+The GCB time series are annual from 1959 to 2022, measured in PgC (per year), and obtained from the global file of \cite{GCB2023}.\footnote{Available at \url{https://globalcarbonbudgetdata.org}.} The top left panel in Figure~\ref{F:GCB_series} shows the CO$_2$ uptake by the terrestrial biosphere (land sink), and the top right panel that by the oceans (ocean sink).
 The bottom left panel shows anthropogenic CO$_2$ emissions, calculated as the sum of fossil fuel and land-use change emissions minus the cement carbonation sink from the global file of \cite{GCB2023}.
 The bottom right panel shows the ``Keeling curve'' of atmospheric CO$_2$ concentrations.

 Figure~\ref{F:GCB_series} shows that all time series are upwards trending.
-The source of trend in the land and ocean sink dynamics are atmospheric concentrations. \cite{BK1973} and \cite{gifford1993implications} have proposed the most commonly used functions that relate atmospheric CO$_2$ concentrations and land uptake. \cite{BK1973} argue that the linear approximation to their function describes the relation well as long as concentrations do not deviate too far from pre-industrial concentrations. \cite{BHK2023} demonstrate on the GCB data set 1959--2020 that the linear approximation is accurate for both the land and ocean sink.
-We can therefore specify the sinks equations as
+The source of trend in the land and ocean sink dynamics is atmospheric concentrations. \cite{BK1973} and \cite{gifford1993implications} have proposed the most commonly used functions that relate atmospheric CO$_2$ concentrations and land uptake. \cite{BK1973} argue that the linear approximation to their function describes the relation well as long as concentrations do not deviate too far from pre-industrial concentrations. \cite{BHK2023} demonstrate on the GCB data set 1959--2020 that the linear approximation is accurate for both the land and ocean sinks.
+We therefore specify the sinks equations as

-where $S^L_t$ and $S^O_t$ are land and ocean sink, respectively, and $C_t$ are atmospheric concentrations.
-The deviations processes $X_{\{1,2\},t} = \phi_{\{1,2\}} X_{\{1,2\},t-1} + \eps_{\{1,2\},t}$, where $\eps_{\{1,2\},t}$ are independent i.i.d. zero-mean variables, are specified as AR(1) time series.
-If $\phi_{\{1,2\}}=0$, there is no autocorrelation in the deviations from the trend given by atmospheric concentrations.
-Univariate unit root tests of the sinks time series identify them as trend-stationary, since atmospheric concentrations follow a near-linear trend, see Figure~\ref{F:GCB_series}.
+where $S^L_t$ and $S^O_t$ are land and ocean sinks, respectively, and $C_t$ is atmospheric concentrations.
+The deviation processes $X_{i,t} = \phi_i X_{i,t-1} + \eps_{i,t}$, $i=1,2$, where $\eps_{i,t}$ are mutually independent i.i.d.\ zero-mean variables, are specified as AR(1) time series.
+If $\phi_i = 0$, there is no autocorrelation in the deviations from the trend given by atmospheric concentrations.